The book conveys the basic principles involved in going global

 Under TTC wetranslate’s umbrella, Levent has organised the Translation Challenge competition for the last 8 years.
 This involves translation students from three different universities taking part in real-life projects.
 Taking part in this competition has made a huge impact on hundreds of students over the last 8 years.

-Levent also has a podcast channel called 'Conquer New Markets by Breaking Language Barriers' where he interviews successful business executives, published authors on going global, business growth and cultural matters.
+Levent also has a podcast channel called ‘Thrive in Global Markets’ where he interviews successful business executives, published authors on going global, business growth and cultural matters.